 I am often asked how I prepare for my trips.
 Through trial and error, I have learned how to build itineraries, book accommodation, and select flights.
 I always look for the best value which means I don’t always travel cheaply, but I do always travel well.
 Below is a collection of the best travel resources I personally use for airfare, accommodation, and transportation.

 Kayak is one of my go to search engines.
 The site allows you to select one way, round-trip and multi-city flights and compares prices from a wide array of air carriers.
 Kayak does not include many budget airlines, however.
+Kayak taps into hundreds of sources to help you find the cheapest flights.
+You can compare and adjust dates and destinations, which can save you money if you are flexible.
+Their Explorer function is a lot of fun to use.
+You just put in your budget and then browse a world map to see where it can take you.
+You can also set alerts to track flight prices for specific flights.

 Much like Kayak, Skyscanner compares prices from many different airlines.
 The best thing about Skyscanner is that it is great for flexible travelers because of its “everywhere” as a destination option and allowing people to search for very flexible dates.